Ned Glass

-Notable roles he portrayed included Doc in West Side Story (1961) and Gideon in Charade (1963).

 Early life

 Glass was born in Radom, Congress Poland, Russian Empire, to a Jewish family.
 He emigrated to the United States at an early age and grew up in New York City.
 He attended City College.

 Career

 Glass worked in vaudeville, and appeared on Broadway in 1931 in the Elmer Rice play Counsellor-at-Law.
 He continued to act and direct on Broadway until 1936, when he was signed as a Metro-Goldwyn-Mayer contract player.
-He made his first film appearance in 1937, with an uncredited role in True Confession, and his first credited film appearance came in two episodes of the serial Dick Tracy Returns (1938).

-Beginning in 1937, Glass worked regularly in films, helped by friends like producer John Houseman.
-He was a frequent member of Columbia Pictures' short subjects dept. roster, and a favorite of directors Jules White and Del Lord.
-White prominently featured Glass in The Three Stooges' Nutty But Nice and costarred him with Buster Keaton in Mooching Through Georgia.
-A Toluca Lake neighbor friend of Moe Howard of The Three Stooges, that real-life factoid inspired an untrue myth that Moe arranged for Ned to have parts the Stooges' films; actually, Moe had minimal-to-zero input into casting.
-He also appeared in From Nurse to Worse, Three Little Sew and Sews, You Nazty Spy! and I'll Never Heil Again Glass did not appear in any films released between 1942 and 1947, possibly because of military service, but he generally worked in a handful of films almost every year thereafter, playing small roles and bit parts, including additional Three Stooges films Hokus Pokus, Three Hams on Rye and Flagpole Jitters.
+He made his first film appearance in 1937 with an uncredited role in True Confession, and his first credited film appearance came in two episodes of the serial Dick Tracy Returns (1938).
+Beginning in 1937, Glass worked regularly in films, helped by friends such as producer John Houseman.
+He was a frequent member of Columbia Pictures' short subjects department roster, and a favorite of directors Jules White and Del Lord.
+White prominently featured Glass in The Three Stooges' 1940 short Nutty But Nice and costarred him with Buster Keaton in the 1939 short Mooching Through Georgia.
+A Toluca Lake neighbor friend of Moe Howard of The Three Stooges, which inspired the myth that Moe arranged for Glass to have parts in Stooges' films; actually, Howard had little to no input into casting.
+Glass also appeared in other Three Stooges shorts Three Little Sew and Sews (1939), From Nurse to Worse (1940), You Nazty Spy!
+(1940) and I'll Never Heil Again (1941).
+He did not appear in any films released between 1942 and 1947, possibly because of military service, but he generally worked in a handful of films almost every year thereafter, playing small roles and bit parts, including additional Three Stooges shorts Hokus Pokus (1949), Three Hams on Rye (1950) and Flagpole Jitters (1956).
 He was reportedly briefly blacklisted, during which time he found work as a carpenter.

-Glass appeared uncredited in the 1952 film The Bad and the Beautiful as the costumer for "The Doom of the Cat Men," a purportedly B-picture for Harry Pebbel.
+Glass appeared uncredited in the 1952 film The Bad and the Beautiful as the costumer for The Doom of the Cat Men, a film within a film.
+He played a railroad ticket agent in Alfred Hitchcock's North by Northwest (1959).
+Highlights of Glass's film career include playing Doc, the drugstore owner, in West Side Story (1961), Popcorn in Blake Edwards's thriller Experiment in Terror (1962), and bad guy Leopold W. Gideon in Stanley Donen's Charade (1963).
+Other film appearances included the Elvis Presley film Kid Galahad (1962), Who's Got the Action?
+(1962), Papa's Delicate Condition (1963), Blindfold (1965), A Big Hand for the Little Lady (1966), The Fortune Cookie (1966), Blackbeard's Ghost (1968), Never a Dull Moment (1968), The Love Bug (1969), Lady Sings the Blues (1972), Save the Tiger (1973), The All-American Boy (1973), and the TV movie Goldie and the Boxer (1979).
+His final film appearance was in the low-budget comedy Street Music (1981).